 - Find a faculty sponsor who is willing to supervise the thesis.
 Students may choose a faculty sponsor from any department affiliated with the International Studies Program.

 - Register for an Independent Study with the faculty sponsor in the fall semester.

 - In the spring semester, if the faculty sponsor feels that sufficient progress has been made, register for a second Independent Study with the faculty sponsor and/or any other thesis courses required by the faculty sponsor’s home department.

-- For students planning to graduate in December, the first Independent Study should be taken in the spring semester and the second Independent Study (and/or other required thesis courses as mandated by the faculty sponsor’s department) should be taken during your final semester of enrollment in the fall.
+- For students planning to graduate in December, the first Independent Study/thesis course should be taken in the spring semester and the second Independent Study (and/or other required thesis courses as mandated by the faculty sponsor’s department) should be taken during your final semester of enrollment in the fall.

 Students enrolled in one of the double major tracks are encouraged to follow the thesis guidelines for that track, which may differ from International Studies.
 Global Social Change and Development students can find more information on the Arrighi Center website.
 Political Science students should register for AS.190.498 Thesis Colloquium during the fall semester.